 LISTA indexes more than 560 core journals, nearly 50 priority journals, and nearly 125 selective journals; plus books, research reports and proceedings.
 Subject coverage includes librarianship, classification, cataloging, bibliometrics, online information retrieval, information management and more.

-Here you can access the full collection of Ovid databases (EMBASE, MEDLINE, HMIC and PsycINFO).
+Here you can access the full collection of Ovid databases (AMED, Embase, HMIC, PsychInfo, Medline, MIDIRS, and Social Policy and Practice).
 If you access the databases this way, you can choose which sections of the databases you would like to search and search them together.
 Alternatively, if you would like to search the databases one by one, you can also find them listed individually.

-The ProQuest Dialog Platform allows you to across search all our ProQuest Databases; AMED, ASSIA, BNI and EMCare.
+The ProQuest Dialog Platform allows you to across search on the following databases: